mac-theobio/QMEE/index.md

 ## Course schedule

-Tues 8:30-10:20, Fri 9:30-11:20.
+Tues 8:30-10:20, Fri 9:30-10:20.
 Class locations are posted on Mosaic, or ask the instructors.

-There may also be some asynchronous content.
+Lecture recordings should  be available via Echo360: please e-mail us to request access.

 ### Foundations